vicky-liu17/vicky-blogs/Decision_Making_Under_Uncertainty.md

 - For MDPs, we want an optimal policy $\pi^*:S\to A$
     - A policy $\pi$ gives an action for any state
     - An optimal policy is one that maximizes expected utility if followed

+- stationary vs nonstationary policies:
+    - a stationary policy will always choose the same action in the same state, independent of time, while a non-stationary policy can choose different action in the same state, depending on time.

 ### How good is a policy?
 - How to measure the quality of a policy?